grzesiek-galezowski/tdd-ebook/README.md

  - Cover by Daniel Żołopa
  - PDF, MOBI and EPUB download icons by <a href="http://smithsrus.com/e-book-download-icons/">Yusuke Kamiyamane and Doug Smith</a>, used under <a href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution License</a>.
+ - Google+ icon coppyright by Google
+ - Facebook icon coppyright by Facebook